stardog-union/stardog-blog/content/posts/2017-blockade-stardog-1.md

 {{% figure src="/img/order1.jpg" class="inliner" %}}

-We'll also be adding tests that are even more chaotic, similar to Netflix Chaos Monkey, that introduce random failures (via Blockade in our case) at completely random times on a cluster under load to demonstrate even higher confidence in Stardog Cluster's ability to withstand chaotic node and network failures.
+We'll also be adding tests that are even more chaotic that introduce random failures (via Blockade in our case) at completely random times on a cluster under load to demonstrate even higher confidence in Stardog Cluster's ability to withstand chaotic node and network failures.
 Look forward to more posts on this in the coming months!